Mottie/tablesorter/README.md

   * You can also choose to add the current selector value into a css3 tooltip or into the header by setting the `valueToHeader` option, if available.
   * Fulfills [ErinsMatthew](https://github.com/ErinsMatthew)'s feature request - [issue #232](https://github.com/Mottie/tablesorter/issues/232).
 Thanks for the great idea!
 * NOTE: I know the js folder is getting messy.
 In version 3, I plan on having a separate folder for widgets and parsers.
 And with the build system, you'll be able to pick and choose which components you need.

-#### Version 2.7.6 (2/6/2013)

-* Merged in an update from [Somebi](https://github.com/Somebi) to fix a javascript error which occurs when the table doesn't have a thead or tbody, or it is already initialized.